oren00/oren00.github.io/_posts/2014-12-02-the-guise-of-ai.md

 ###Randomize all sleep
 Sleep should have min and max ranges as well, allowing the software to have sleep patterns with some fluctuation.

-###Go easy on the API limits, keep the range of actions 'normal' and random
+###Know your limits
+Go easy on the API limits, keep the range of actions 'normal' and random.
 Just because there is a technical limit, doesn't mean you should brush against it every time.